GaloisInc/macaw/README.md

 This is the main repository for the Macaw binary analysis framework with two key
 goals: binary code discovery and symbolic execution of machine code.
-This framework is implemented to offer extensible support for architectures (i.e., library clients can add their own architectures and opt-in to the architecture support they need).
+This framework is implemented to offer extensible support for architectures (i.e., library clients can add their own architectures and opt in to the architecture support they need).

 # Overview